CaZual-T/CZT-Mod-Manager/docs/FAQ-HELP.md

 ### [WinError 1] The function is incorrect.
 - This error will appear when a users attemps to create symlinks on a drive that does not support Windows symlinks.
-- Usually happens when users have CZT installed on a portable/external drive.
+- Usually happens when users have CZT installed on a USB.
+- USB drives do not support symlinking. (portable ssd/m.2 like an ROG STRIX ARION will work, but basic fat32 USBs will not.)
   - Thats a you problem.
 Either use an actual drive or uninstall CZT.
   - Not stressing myself out because 'timmmaaay' wants to put the mod manager on a usb.